 - In Die Another Day bad guy Colonel Moon pulls out a "new anti-tank gun" which is obviously supposed to be an OICW, depicted as firing depleted uranium shells; the prop was actually a converted G36 rifle.

-- Soldier of Fortune 2 - With a bit of Lampshade Hanging, as the issuing agent who gives Mullins the gun explains that it's still a prototype weapon.
+- Soldier of Fortune 2 - with a bit of Lampshade Hanging, as the issuing agent who gives Mullins the gun explains that it's still a prototype weapon.
 It's extremely unwieldy in this game due to forcing the player to use an awkward menu-driven interface that employs no less than FOUR different keys (appropriately mirroring some of the real weapon's issues) in order to actually use the grenade launcher, so hardly a player uses it as more than a normal assault rifle with sniper capabilities due to the good scope.

 - Far Cry also has it in its arsenal as a common gun in the later parts of the game.
 It's much more simplistic, with the grenade launcher reduced to a standard alt-fire Noob Tube.